Works for Live Art Danmark

-At Hitparaden 2 he performed “WHITE BALANCE: A HISTORY OF VIDEO”, which is a performance by artist, writer and filmmaker Robin Deacon.
-The title White Balance refers to the process by which a camera is adjusted to account for differences in light, changing the relative strengths of colors to reach a truer sense of what is being seen.
+At Hitparaden 2 Robin presented a personal history of video technology in a lecture performance.
+The title “White Balance” refers to the process by which a camera is adjusted to account for differences in light, changing the relative strengths of colors to reach a truer sense of what is being seen.
 From the evolution of the video camera to meditations on discarded and forgotten videotape formats, the performance uses a series of outmoded vintage video cameras to explore how our ways of seeing and ways of remembering may be transformed by the medium used to capture the event.
-This is part of a continuing series of works that create fictional narratives and explore their potential relationship with real life and autobiographical experience.
+This performance is part of a continuing series of works that create fictional narratives and explore their potential relationship with real life and autobiographical experience.

 Robin studied and re-enacted the work performance artist Stuart Sherman for several years.
 At Hitparaden 2, he screened a movie he made about the artist and his own process of approaching him at Copenhagen’s most colorful cinema, “Palads”.
 Richard Foreman plays an important part in the film.